dalisc/color-scales-js/README.md

 # color-scales
-A utility mimicking Microsoft Excel's Color Scales conditional formatting, which returns the color of a value in a linear gradient between two color endpoints with defined min and max values.
+A utility mimicking Microsoft Excel's Color Scales conditional formatting, which returns the color of a value in a linear gradient between two color endpoints with defined color stops.

 ### [Basic CodePen Demo](https://codepen.io/dalisc/pen/yLVXoeR)